So, on Sunday on Ogijima happened something that only happens every two years; its Summer matsuri!

 And finally, Kazumasa-kun who looks much younger than he is (he’s not a teen but in his early to mid-twenties), born and raised on the island.
 I could be wrong, but I think he’s one of the few younger residents of the island who is from the island.
-In any case, if you run into him, say hi, he’s one of the most jovial person I know.
+In any case, if you run into him, say hi, he’s one of the most jovial people I know.

-OK, I’m going to leave you there for now, I gotta go to bed soon as I’m returning to Ogijima tomorrow for a Team Ogi workshop.
+OK, I’m going to leave you there, for now, I gotta go to bed soon as I’m returning to Ogijima tomorrow for a Team Ogi workshop.